-This setting defines an optional password for accessing the Settings Screen.
+This setting defines a password for accessing the Settings Screen.
 The password is up to 10 characters long and it's made of either spaces or upper case alphabetic characters.
-There are 2710-1 possible passwords.
+There are $27^{10}-1$ possible passwords.

-When the password field shows '????????' it is disabled, and no password will be required to enter the settings menu.
+When the password is all spaces, it is effectively disabled, and no password will be required to enter the settings menu.

-The password protection is useful for locking all settings (e.g., operating frequency) from unauthorized changes.
+The password protection is useful for locking all settings from unauthorized changes.
 If used in combination with the 'Block Menu key' option above, it will lock the display to a screen that the user cannot override.

 IMPORTANT NOTE: Make sure you enter the password carefully to avoid mistakes that will lock out.
 The password is always visible when the screen that contains it is shown.
-Make sure no one is around when viewing/changing the password.